Adneem/ngnerds-dev/content/docs/courses/git/1-git-history.md

 ---
 title: A Brief History of Git
+weight: 2
 ---

 # A Brief History of Git

 Every great invention has a backstory, and Git’s begins not with ambition, but with annoyance.

-In 2005, Linus Torvalds, the creator of the Linux kernel, built git out of frustration.
+In 2005, Linus Torvalds, the creator of the Linux kernel, built Git out of frustration.

 Until 2002, the Linux community had relied on patches and tarballs to pass around changes.
 For a project like Linux, which involved developers from all over the world, this model was unsustainable.
 In 2002, the community started using a distributed version control system called BitKeeper.